Chapter 6: Lean Portfolio Management Framework

 Cost of Time and WSJF

-Since we can't directly apply the WSJF formula, we could calculate the average CoD/CPE values for the period 1-10, which gives us Alfa-Beta-Gama as the optimal sequencing combination.
+Since we can't directly apply the WSJF formula, we could calculate the average CPE (CoD) values for the period 1-10, which gives us Alfa-Beta-Gama as the optimal sequencing combination.

 It's obvious that in this case we cannot apply the WSJF and SJF rules correctly.
-When we perform the individual calculations for each combination (which we show below), we can see that the optimal sequence is Alfa-Gama-Beta.
+When we perform the individual calculations for each combination (which we show below), we can see that the optimal sequence is Alfa-Gama-Beta with the lowest total cost of postponed execution of $38.1 K.

 We can conclude that when the postponed execution costs for the individual time periods, the durations, and/or the reference points for postponement are not all homogeneous, we can’t apply the SJF, HDCF and WSJF rules.
 We need to identify the correct priority by comparing the total costs of postponed execution of the individual combinations.